jdhao/blog_source/learning_emacs_in_one_day.md

                          ("melpa" . "http://mirrors.tuna.tsinghua.edu.cn/elpa/melpa/")))
 ```

-One disadvantage of using builtin package management is that it can not
+One disadvantage of using built-in package management is that it can not
 install a package automatically if its hasn't been installed.
 We need to write
 [a few lines of code](https://emacs.stackexchange.com/a/28933/23435) in config file.

 ## Using 3rd party package manager

-Aside from the builtin way to install packages, we can also use 3rd
+Aside from the built-in way to install packages, we can also use 3rd
 party package managers, for example, [straight.el](https://github.com/raxod502/straight.el).

 To install straight.el, just put the following script to `init.el`: